 Physics for Education

-- Create and develop field professional knowledge and skills that graduates can use in practice, especially in follow-up Master's programme
+- to create and develop professional knowledge and skills that graduates can use in practice, especially in further graduate studies,

-- Establish skills and attitudes leading to further higher education studies in physics and lifelong STEM education
+- to establish skills and attitudes leading to further undergraduate study in physics and lifelong STEM education,

-- Create a positive attitude towards physics and science, including a positive attitude to physical communication, scientific and technical knowledge in society, particularly for primary and secondary schools.
+- create a positive attitude towards physics and science, including a positive attitude towards the communication of physical, natural and technical knowledge in society, especially to primary and secondary school pupils.

-The course combines traditional and modern aspects of physics in a systematic consistent approach at the same level of abstract thinking and reasonable application of mathematical apparatus.
-The basic physics course is complemented by a system of practical measurements and experimentation.
-The emphasis is on creating sustained and understanding of key physical concepts (variables, constants, laws and theories) in organic relation to their practical application.
-Students learn the basic skills of observation, experimentation, compilation of experimental apparatus, measurements of important physical quantities, forming hypotheses and their theoretical and experimental verification.
+The study of the discipline links classical and modern parts of physics in a systematic consistent approach at the same level of abstract thinking and appropriate application of mathematical apparatus.
+The basic physics course is supplemented by a system of practical measurements and experimentation.
+Emphasis is placed on the continued establishment and understanding of key physics concepts (quantities, constants, laws, and theories) in an organic connection to their practical application.
+Students will acquire the basic skills of observation, experimentation, setting up experimental apparatus, measuring important physical quantities, forming hypotheses, and testing them theoretically and experimentally.

-The study is generally focused on creating professional, pedagogical, psychological, communication and other personal competences as a precursor to the follow-up Master's study Teacher Training in Physics for Lower and Upper Secondary Schools.
+Overall, the study is aimed at creating disciplinary, pedagogical, psychological, communication and other personality-cultivating competences as a precursor to the follow-up Master's degree in physics teaching.